NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Urushil.md

     desc: "`pf2:2`  The marilith makes up to six longsword Strikes, each against a different target.
 These attacks count toward the marilith's multiple attack penalty, but the multiple attack penalty doesn't increase until after all the attacks."

   - name: "Defensive Assault"
     desc: "`pf2:2`  The marilith makes two Strikes, each with a different weapon, and they use the remaining weapons for protection.
 The demon gains a circumstance bonus to AC for 1 round equal to the number of weapons not used for attacks.
-If the marilith later uses any of those weapons to attack (including for an Attack of Opportunity), the bonus to AC decreases by 1 for each weapon used.\n[[Bestiary Effects/Effect_ Defensive Assault|Effect: Defensive Assault]]"
+If the marilith later uses any of those weapons to attack (including for an Attack of Opportunity), the bonus to AC decreases by 1 for each weapon used.\n* * *\n\n[[Bestiary Effects/Effect_ Defensive Assault|Effect: Defensive Assault]]"

   - name: "Focused Assault"
     desc: "`pf2:2`  The marilith attacks a single target with all the weapons they wield in their arms, overwhelming the target with multiple attacks and leaving almost nowhere to dodge.
 The demon makes a longsword Strike.
 On a successful attack, the marilith deals longsword damage to the target, plus an additional 1d8 slashing damage for every longsword they wield beyond the first (typically 5d8 slashing damage).
 Even on a failed attack, the marilith deals the damage from one longsword to the target, though they still miss completely on a critical failure.
-This counts toward the marilith's multiple attack penalty as a number of attacks equal to the number of longswords the pride demon wields.\n[[Bestiary Effects/Effect_ Focused Assault|Effect: Focused Assault]]"
+This counts toward the marilith's multiple attack penalty as a number of attacks equal to the number of longswords the pride demon wields.\n* * *\n\n[[Bestiary Effects/Effect_ Focused Assault|Effect: Focused Assault]]"

   - name: "[[Bestiary Ability Glossary/Greater Constrict|Greater Constrict]]"
-    desc: "`pf2:1`  2d12 + 13 bludgeoning damage, DC 41 Fortitude check save\n"
+    desc: "`pf2:1`  2d12+13 bludgeoning damage, DC 41 Fortitude check save\n\n* * *\n"

   - name: "Infuse Weapons"
     desc: " (divine) Any weapon becomes a _+2 [[Equipment/Striking (Greater)|Greater Striking]] weapon_ made of cold iron and silver while a marilith wields it."